aschrijver/vertx-graphql-service-proxy/README.md

-# Vert.x GraphQL Schema Proxy
+# Vert.x GraphQL Service Proxy

 This project provides support for creating service proxies for `GraphQLSchema` definitions and on the Vert.x event bus.
 Schema proxies are created by wrapping the various GraphQL classes that exist in the `graphql.schemas` package of [graphql-java](https://github.com/graphql-java/graphql-java) as Vert.x data objects that can be marshalled to JSON and sent on the event bus.